distdl/distdl/docs/code_reference/nn/module.rst

 instantiation of the layer.
-Consequently, some layer variables, such as intermediate communication buffers, for example in the :any:`distdl.nn.HaloExchange` layer or the :any:`distdl.nn.DistributedTranspose` layer, can only be determined when the layer is evaluated.
+Consequently, some layer variables, such as intermediate communication buffers, for example in the :any:`distdl.nn.HaloExchange` layer or the :any:`distdl.nn.Repartition` layer, can only be determined when the layer is evaluated.

 The interfaces defined here allow those properties to be setup (and torn down)